ibm-cloud-docs/openshift/openshift_tech.md

 :   The cluster storage operator makes sure that a default storage class is set.

 `openshift-console`, `openshift-console-operator`
-:   The {{site.data.keyword.redhat_openshift_notm}} web console is a user-friendly, web-based interface that you can use to manage the {{site.data.keyword.redhat_openshift_notm}} and Kubernetes resources that run in your cluster.
+:   The {{site.data.keyword.redhat_openshift_notm}} web console is a web-based interface that you can use to manage the {{site.data.keyword.redhat_openshift_notm}} and Kubernetes resources that run in your cluster.
 You can also use the console to display an `oc login` token to authenticate to your cluster from a CLI.
 For more information, see [Navigating the {{site.data.keyword.redhat_openshift_notm}} console](/docs/openshift?topic=openshift-openshift_tutorial#openshift_oc_console).

 `openshift-dns`, `openshift-dns-operator`
 :   The DNS project includes the components to validate incoming network traffic against the `iptables` rules that are set up on the worker node, and proxies requests that are allowed to enter or leave the cluster.